 - 1. In the iDRAC Web interface, go to Maintenance > SupportAssist. - 2.
-If the server is not registered for SupportAssist, SupportAssist Registration Wizard is displayed.
-Click Cancel > Cancel Registration. - 3.
-Click Start a Collection. - 4.
-Select the data sets to be included in the Collection. - 5.
-You can opt to filter the collection for PII. - 6.
-Select the destination where Collection needs to be saved. - a.
-If the server is connected to the internet and the Send Now option is enabled, then selecting this option transmits the Collection log to Dell EMC SupportAssist. - b.
+Click Start a Collection. - 3.
+Select the data sets to be included in the Collection. - 4.
+You can opt to filter the collection for PII. - 5.
+Select the destination where Collection needs to be saved.

+- a.
+If the server is connected to the internet and the Send Now option is enabled, then selecting this option transmits the Collection log to Dell SupportAssist. - b.
 Save locally option allows you to save the generated Collection in the local system. - c.
-Save to Network option saves the generated Collection to user defined CIFS or NFS share location.

-() NOTE: If Save to Network is selected, and no default location is available, the provided network details will be saved as default location for future collections.
+Save to Network option saves the generated Collection to user defined CIFS or NFS share location. - NOTE: If Save to Network is selected, and no default location is available, the provided network details will be saved as default location for future collections.
 If default location already exist, then the collection will use the details specified once only.